National Capitol of Cuba

-El Capitolio, or the National Capitol Building (Capitolio Nacional de La Habana), is a public edifice in Havana, the capital of Cuba.
+The National Capitol of Cuba, also known as Capitolio Nacional de La Habana (National Capitol of La Habana), and often simply referred to as El Capitolio (The Capitol), is a public edifice in Havana, the capital of Cuba.
 The building was commissioned by Cuban president Gerardo Machado and built from 1926 to 1929 under the direction of Eugenio Rayneri Piedra.
-It is located on the Paseo del Prado, Dragones, Industria, and San José streets in the exact center of Havana.

 History

 The Havana Capitol building was built on land that was a railroad terminal and used to belong to the Villanueva Railway.

 The project began in April 1926, during the Gerardo Machado administration.
 Construction was overseen by the U.S. firm of Purdy and Henderson.
-Prior to the Cuban Revolution of 1959, the Congress was housed in the building, the Congress was abolished and disbanded following the Cuban Revolution in 1959 and the building fell into disrepair.